Our Favorite Family Summer Activities in North Lake Tahoe

 Zip Line and Ropes Course

 Tahoe Vista Adventure Park 6600 Donner Rd, Tahoe Vista, CA

 Before we came up to Tahoe this summer, I asked my kiddos to choose the one activity they would like to do most during our vacation.
 They both chose the Tahoe Vista Treetop Adventure Park.
 Tahoe Treetop Adventure Parks has three locations in the North Lake Tahoe area.
 We have visited both the Tahoe Vista course and the Tahoe City course.
 Our favorite is the Tahoe Vista course which offers 9 courses ranging from beginning to advanced and includes views of Lake Tahoe from some of the platforms and zip lines.
-You must be at least 5 years old to participate Each sessions lasts 2 ½ hours and costs $50 for ages 5 -12 and $60 for ages 13+.
+You must be at least 5 years old to participate Each sessions lasts 2 ½ hours.
+Prices range from $50 to $64.
 On our last trip my kids were able to complete all of the courses once and revisit their favorite course a second time before our time was up.
 Our favorite course is Lake View because it has the longest zip lines and best views.
 After spending a couple hours zip lining we like to head down the road to GarWoods to enjoy a refreshing Wet Woody (read more about GarWoods in this post).
 This is my #1 recommendations for families that have an adventurous streak.

 This is the public beach on the west end of Donner Lake.
 Admission is $5 for adults and $4 for youth (age 2-17).
 Boat rentals, lifeguard swim areas, concessions, horeshoe pits, play areas, picnic areas, BBQ’s and beach volleyball are some of the amenities this beach has to offer.
 If you find yourself in need of a cool treat the Little Truckee Ice Creamery is walking distance from this beach.
 You can read more about it here.